houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 2. In my opinion, our proof's universal and objective validity is fully dependent on the supposed veracity of [The Church-Turing Thesis](https://plato.stanford.edu/entries/church-turing/ "The Church-Turing Thesis").

-3. Our three characterisations of compression are meant to only be necessary and not sufficient.
+3. Our characterisation of compression is meant to only be necessary and not sufficient.

 4. To understand how `{0,1}*` contains all possible pieces of data and computer programs, we have to come up with transition functions.
 In practice, these are mappings from one set of characters to another.
 For example, given the set of all possible characters in Python, a transition function would map each character to a substring containing only `0`'s and `1`'s.
 Consequently, we would then get the binary substring representing any particular Python program.